-All members come into office on the day after the day the candidate is declared to be elected (i.e. the day after the first public notice declaring the result is made) [Section 115, Local Electoral Act 2001].
+All members come into office for the Northland Regional Council on the day after the day the candidate is declared to be elected (i.e. the day after the first public notice declaring the result is made).
+[Section 115, Local Electoral Act 2001]